 At its size, the park is home to more than 400 Gorillas, a total accounting to nearly half of the world’s total population.
-It is notable for its tangled vegetation, draped over a deeply fissured landscape of absolute slippery valleys and high-draughty ridges offering exquisite adventure to trackers.
+Bwindi impenetrable forest is notable for its tangled vegetation, draped over a deeply fissured landscape of absolute slippery valleys and high-draughty ridges offering exquisite adventure to gorilla trackers.
 It has an ever chilly weather and bewildering terrain which offers unrivalled ambience and composure for visitors seeking to meet these interesting species.

-Its altitudinal range is between 1160m- 2607m above sea level with an annual average temperature range of 70-200C, the coldest period being June and July.
+Bwindi Impenetrable forest national park’s altitudinal range is between 1160- 2607 meters above sea level with an annual average temperature range of 70-200C, the coldest period being June and July.
 The forest is usually cold especially in the morning and during the nights, and receives up to 2390mm of rainfall annually; as a result, warm clothing and wet-weather gear is required.

-There are two Mountain Gorilla groups worldwide, with Bwindi protecting the first group/ population and the second inhabiting the Virunga Chain; a conservation area that spreads across three (3) countries and National Parks.
-The first group to become available for tracking by visitors was the Mubare family in April 1993 and Bwindi now has over 14 Gorilla families habituated for tracking by visitors with one group/family available for research purposes.
+There are two Mountain Gorilla groups worldwide, with Bwindi Impenetrable forest national park protecting the first group and the second inhabiting the Virunga Chain; a conservation area that spreads across three (3) countries and the subsequent areas being protected as national parks.
+The first group of the Gorillas to become available for tracking by visitors in Bwindi Impenetrable was the Mubare family in April 1993 and Bwindi now has over 14 Gorilla families habituated for tracking by visitors with one group/family available for research purposes.
 The tracking experience ranks as one of the world’s premier wildlife encounters.

-Various trails within the park allow visitors to explore the diversity on nature walks.
-Visitors that make it to the park have chance to take part in Mountain Gorilla tracking, Gorilla habituation, Bird watching, and Mountain biking along the Ivi River trail.
+Various trails within Bwindi Impenetrable national park allow visitors to explore the diversity on nature walks.
+Visitors that make it to Bwindi have chance to take part in Mountain Gorilla tracking, Gorilla habituation experiences, Birdwatching safaris and Mountain biking along the Ivi River trail.

 - Nature walks and hikes